Tessa’s Recipe Rundown

 Should You Let a Bundt Cake Cool Before Flipping It?

-Let the cake rest for 5-10 minutes once you remove it from the oven, and then flip the cake onto a cooling rack upside down and let it rest for about 5 minutes before you remove the pan.
-A little trick here is to use a grid cooling rack, not one that has big gaps that can cause the cake to settle into the gaps, which makes it harder to remove to a platter.
+Let the cake rest for 5-10 minutes once removed from the oven, and then flip it onto a cooling rack upside down and let it rest for about 5 minutes before removing from the pan.

 How to Glaze a Bundt Cake